Data Processing Agreement

 1.2 The Customer and The Supplier wish to lay down in this Data Processing Agreement the terms and conditions concerning the processing of these Personal Data by The Supplier as Processor.

 2.1 In this Data Processing Agreement, the following terms shall have the definitions given to them in Data Protection Legislation: “controller”, “processor”, “data subject”, “personal data”, “processing” (and “process”, “processes” and “processed” shall be construed accordingly).

 2.2 This Data Processing Agreement will be governed by the terms and conditions set out in the Terms.
 Capitalised terms used but not defined in this Data Processing Agreement shall have the meanings given to them in the Customer Terms unless the context requires otherwise.

 Approved Subcontractors means the subcontractors approved by The Customer in accordance with article 7.2;

-Data Protection Legislation has the meaning given to that term in article 1 of the Terms;
+Customer Terms has the meaning given to that term in the Customer Terms;

 Data Processing Agreement means the present data processing agreement, including any Exhibits to this Data Processing Agreement;